ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/intro.md

 It will look as follows:
 ![img2](Figures/2.png)

-With your development environment created you can proceed to creating a PyTorch model.
+With your development environment created, you can proceed to creating a PyTorch model.